 3. Comparison: the second dropdown is the comparison operation to perform between the two values.
 These include:

-- In List - You will need to specify a list of terms separated by a comma.
+In List - You will need to specify a list of terms separated by a comma.
 This list is usually created by character joining text fields together.
+Note: The maximum amount of entries in this list is restricted to 2100 values.

 Note, when comparing dates, you will get the option to Compare dates using: